VoxForge/Robocallblocker/README.md

 ****{**0:aa}****

-	If the caller dials **0, then route call directly Auto Attendant
+	If the caller dials **0, then route call directly Obi110 Auto Attendant

 ****{***:aa2}****

-	If the caller dials ***, then route call directly Auto Attendant #2
+	If the caller dials ***, then route call directly Obi110 System Auto Attendant #2

 ****{(<**1:>(Msp1)):sp1}****